 However, the underlying risk can be reconstructed to some extent with covariates.
 Figure 3 demonstrates this process with a hypothetical situation.
 Given four individuals–A, B, C, and D–without any additional information, it is reasonable to assign all four an innate risk score of 50, which is the median of a 100-point scale.
 If A and B have been diagnosed with the disease, their innate risk scores are increased to 100.
 Because A is in his 60s, his innate risk score is lowered to 75; because B is in his 40s, his innate risk score remains at 100.
 The logic behind this adjustment is that for an older person, a high innate risk score is not required to develop the disease.
 Because C and D have not been diagnosed with the disease, their innate risk scores remain at the default 50.
 However, because C is in his 60s, his risk score is lowered to 25.
 The logic behind this adjustment is that since he has not been diagnosed with the disease, given his age, he has a lower inherent risk score.

 Through this process, innate risk scores for a disease can be assigned that are distinct for those with and without the condition and as well as within each group.
 In this scenario, the innate risk score has four levels, which is smoother and more informative than the original, two-level phenotype, shown in Figure 3.
-The risk score is the residual of the disease fitted by age, which is the combined effect of the genome and exposome, and noise is reduced due to the removal of the age effect.
+The risk score is the residual of the disease fitted by age, which is the combined effect of the genome and exposome, in other words, a finer gradient of risk is revealed by removing the effect of age..

 With additional covariates, the risk score can resemble a smooth Gaussian variable.
 After replacing the binary phenotype with the recovered innate risk score, upward curve-based VLA can be used to select variance loci involved in GxE.
 Figure 4b conceptually demonstrates this.
 The best covariates are non-confounding predictors, such as age and sex, which are not heritable and not determined by the genome or exposome (non-confounding) yet determine the risk of major diseases (predictors).
-Confounding covariates can still carve out of the raw, black/raw white disease traits a smooth gradient of risk score but also biases the genome and exposome effects [20].
-Non-predictive covariates cannot extract helpful information from the original phenotype if not adding useless noise.
+Using raw, case/control disease traits to carve out a smooth gradient of risk score biases the genome and exposome effects [20].
+Non-predictive covariates cannot extract helpful information from the original phenotype without adding useless noise.